Field Types and Properties

 • Open a PDF Consent document (applicable only if the form is used as the study's consent form)

-Report Label - The text is displayed on the help button itself.
+Report Label - The text is displayed on the button itself.

-Webpage URL - Opens a specified web URL in a separate tab for the user’s reference.
-Alternative to linking to a public URL, read how to create custom web pages within the system to create links to.
+Webpage URL - Opens a specified web URL.
+Use your own pre-existing URL, or read here on how to create custom web pages within the system to create links.

 When defining a URL in the help button properties, the complete URL must be defined.
 Example: http://www.crucialdatasolutions.com.